In this article we'll learn:

 1.2.3.
 Search Settings

 If the user interface consists of settings or action areas, in some cases the complete Filter Bar is omitted.
-Because settings areas must still be searched, a search bar is offered in some settings areas.
+Because setting areas must still be searched, a search bar is offered in some settings areas.
 As with the Search Function in the Filter Bar, the Search Input Field with Search Options is also available here.
 Performing a search in the search bar is handled in the same way as in the Search Input Field of the Filter Bar.

 2.1.
 How Lists are structured

 As a rule, Lists are always structured the same way and their handling is the same.
-The essential parts of a List are:
+The essential parts of a list are:

 - Pagination red – This dictates the amount of entries per page and which set of pages are displayed.
 Limiting the number of entries in the display area has a positive effect on the loading times for Lists.
 If the List has several entries, pagination is applied automatically to the List.

-Header yellow – The header of the List has the following elements:
+Header yellow– The header of the List has the following elements:

 - Column labels – Labels describes the type of information that is displayed below the header.